What is an MVNO and why it matters for IoT

 How MVNOs work

 MVNOs purchase network capacity at wholesale rates and then create service plans that meet the needs of their customers.
 By not running their own networks, they avoid huge infrastructure costs.
-This frees them to invest in areas that make a difference to customers: better support, smarter connectivity options, and plans that can be adapted as business requirements change.
+This frees them to invest in areas that make a difference to customers: better support, smarter connectivity options, and plans that can be adapted as business requirements change.how mvnos work

+MNOs and MVNOs both connect devices to the network, but their roles differ.
 Think of it this way: MNOs provide the “roads” for connectivity, while MVNOs design the “vehicles” and “routes” that make the journey smoother, faster, and more efficient.
+The following table explains the difference between the two clearly:

 Different types of MVNOs